-As the cyclists head out of the capital and cross into Essex, a new route for 2022, they will first be greeted by Epping Forest, an area of ancient woodland sitting between London and Essex for over 3000 years.
+As the cyclists head out of the capital and cross into Essex, they will first be greeted by Epping Forest, an area of ancient woodland sitting between London and Essex for over 3000 years.

 Continuing the ride, getting deeper into the county, Ongar is the next town to be featured.
 Chipping Ongar marks the crossover point, an important market town from the medieval era with remains of a Norman Castle, and now a heritage steam railway.

 Beautiful Fyfield will have riders whizzing past the banks of the River Roding and rolling fields for as far as the eye can see.
 The route will then take the challengers in to the 8 hamlets of The Rodings, including Leaden Roding, steeped in a wealth of history.